-Coming off the best season in program history, Scott Blanchard is set for his sixth season with Tommie men’s and women’s swimming and diving, including his third as head coach in 2016-17.
+Coming off the best men's and women's stretch of success in program history, Scott Blanchard is set in 2019-20 for his ninth season with Tommie men’s and women’s swimming and diving, including his sixth as head coach.

-Blanchard, who also serves as Director of Aquatics at UST's Anderson Pool, replaced Tom Hodgson in May 14.
-Hodgson directed the women’s program for 35 seasons and was head coach for the men for 34 years before retiring.
+Blanchard, who also serves as Director of Aquatics at UST's Anderson Pool, replaced retiring Tom Hodgson in May 2014.
+Hodgson directed the women’s program for 35 seasons and was head coach for the men for 34 years.

 Both teams have had an emerging presence at the national meet.
-As a sophomore, Emma Paulson finished third in the 100 back and fourth in the 200 back to lead the women to a 15th-place team finish at the national meet in 2015.
-In 2016, she became the first national champion in school history helping the tommies tie for 13th in the nation.
+As a sophomore in 2015, Emma Paulson finished third in the 100 back and fourth in the 200 back to lead the women to a 15th-place team finish at nationals.
+In 2016, she became the first national champion in school history and won the 50 free and 100 and 200 back to lead the Tommies to a tie for 13th in the nation.
 Junior Mike Lanz competed for the men's team in nationals and finished third in the 100 fly and the 200 fly to lead the men to a 25th-place team finish in 2015.
-Lanz finished 5th in the 100 fly in 2016 and helped the men's swim team finish 15th at nationals.
+Lanz finished fifth in the 100 fly in 2016 and helped the men's swim team finish 15th at nationals.

-Blanchard was named the conference Swimming Coach-of-the-Year for both the men and the women in 2015 and received the honor again for the women's team in 2016.
+Blanchard was named the conference Swimming Coach-of-the-Year for both the men and the women in 2015 and received the honor again for the women's team in 2016 and men in 2017.

-“Scott has made a strong contribution to our swimming and diving program since coming here in 2011,” said UST athletics director Steve Fritz.
-“He has the experience and people skills to continue and expand on the multitude of successes that Tom Hodgson’s teams achieved during his 35-year era.”
+Retiring athletics director Steve Fritz said that Blanchard "has the experience and people skills to continue and expand on the multitude of successes that Tom Hodgson’s teams achieved during his 35-year era.”

 "I am very excited to have the opportunity to continue, and build upon, the strong tradition of excellence that we have established here at University of St. Thomas,” Blanchard said.
 “I feel privileged to work with such fine young men and women, and for an institution committed to the education of tomorrow's leaders."